-What Caliber is the 9 mm?
+What Caliber is the 9mm?

 However, it has shocked us here at Outdoor Methods that many gun owners are excellent marksman, but still do not know what caliber really means or how it is designated.
-Let us take a systemic approach and explain what is the caliber of the 9 mm below.
+And even if you do not care let’s take a systemic approach and explain what is the caliber of the 9mm.

 How is a Caliber Determined?

 The definition of Caliber, in simple terms, is a designation assigned to a specific group of guns and ammo.
 So for example the 9mm luger is a 9mm caliber.

 Caliber designation are typically determined in one of two methods.

 - First method designates a caliber using the dimension of a barrel’s internal diameter.
 An example of a caliber assigned using is this method is the British .303.

 - Second method identifies a caliber by the actual bullet diameter .
 Not the cartridge but the bullet.
 An excellent example of this method is the 9mm luger, which was designated measuring the bullet width that is .355 inches or 9.017 mm.